Natsku123/Eventum-Api/Readme.md

 FLUSH PRIVILEGES;
 ```

-In "config" folder there is a file called "config.template.json".
-Fill out all needed info and rename it to "config.json".
+In `config/` folder there is a file called `config.template.json`.
+Fill out all needed info and rename it to `config.json`.
 Be sure not to modify any keys!

-Also fill out "uwsgi.template.ini" and save it as "uwsgi.ini".
+Also fill out `uwsgi.template.ini` and save it as `uwsgi.ini`.

 Create uwsgi parameters (run with root or sudo):
 ```bash